 Sanderson is a tiny town located in the state of Texas.
 With a population of 664 people and just one neighborhood, Sanderson is the 902nd largest community in Texas.

-Sanderson is a blue-collar town, with 37.66% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Sanderson is generally considered to be a blue-collar town.
+37.66% of the Sanderson workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Sanderson is a town of transportation and shipping workers, sales and office workers, and service providers.
 There are especially a lot of people living in Sanderson who work in office and administrative support (15.58%), management occupations (13.31%), and teaching (9.09%).

-The citizens of Sanderson are slightly better educated than the national average of 21.84% for all cities and towns, with 23.28% of adults in Sanderson having a bachelor's degree or advanced degree.
+The education level of Sanderson citizens is a little higher than the average for US cities and towns: 23.28% of adults in Sanderson have at least a bachelor's degree.

 The per capita income in Sanderson in 2022 was $33,505, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
 This equates to an annual income of $134,020 for a family of four.
 However, Sanderson contains both very wealthy and poor people as well.